stephengtuggy/SgtPoSh/README.md

 -IgnoreTimestamp Switch parameter.
 Normally, MatchFilesFromTwoDirectoryTrees will treat two files as different if their timestamps are different by more than 2 seconds -- regardless of file sizes or contents.
 Passing -IgnoreTimestamp tells MatchFilesFromTwoDirectoryTrees to ignore the last modified times of two files in the same subdirectory, with the same name, between PathToDelete and PathToKeep; to go ahead and compare the files by file size and contents; and to treat the two files as equivalent if the file size and contents match.

 -OutputNonMatches Switch parameter.
 Normally, MatchFilesFromTwoDirectoryTrees will output only files that match between PathToDelete and PathToKeep. -OutputNonMatches inverts the logic, so that the script will only output non-matches.

+## Disable-Windows10Telemetry.ps1

+This script takes several steps to disable, for privacy reasons, various telemetry components that are built into Windows 10.